NumberHound/web/Data.md

 ## Basketball

-[NBA](https://ca.nba.com/?gr=www) -- Official site of the NBA.
-Full of all recent stats.

 [Basketball Reference](https://www.basketball-reference.com) -- Basketball Stats and Histories.
 The complete source for current and historical NBA/ABA players, teams, scores and leaders.
 Data can also by copied into excel files.
 There is also a college basketball database [here](https://www.sports-reference.com/cbb/).
 For information on any stats on the site, use the [glossary](https://www.basketball-reference.com/about/glossary.html).

+[NBA](https://ca.nba.com/?gr=www) -- Official site of the NBA.
+Full of all recent stats.

+[NBAstuffer](https://www.nbastuffer.com) -- Lots of basketball analytics data and referee data.

 ---